portugueslab/Jafari-et-al-2020/README.md

 # Jafari-et-al-2020

 Code and sample data used for parts of the analysis in the paper Jafari et al 2020.
+Please cite this paper

 ---
+## Graphical User Interface

+Matlab software used to select cells in calcium imaging data.

 ## Correlation analysis